 Headlining the list is Adam Vinatieri of the Indianapolis Colts.
 Vinatieri has earned a reputation as one the most consistent and clutch kickers in the NFL.
 After two Pro Bowl selections (2002, 2004), he left New England following the 2005 season as the team’s career scoring leader.
-Vinatieri’s career totals include 387-of-467 on field goal attempts, 82.9 percent, and 1,752 career points, ranking ninth in career scoring and eighth in career field goals in NFL history.
-He holds the second-longest streak of consecutive 100-point seasons to start a career in NFL history with 13 — a streak that ended during an injury-plagued 2009 campaign.
+Vinatieri’s career totals include 448-of-540 on field goal attempts, 83 percent, and 2,006 career points.
+He ranks fifth in career scoring, seventh in career field goals and 15th in career field goal percentage in NFL history.
+He holds the second-longest streak of consecutive 100-point seasons to start a career in NFL history with 13 — a streak that ended during an injury-plagued 2009 campaign — and is tied for the all-time NFL record with 16 career 100-point seasons.

 Vinatieri also has excelled in the postseason.
 He holds the distinction of being the only kicker in NFL history to play in five different Super Bowl games, and made a field goal in four of those games.
-He kicked last-second game-winning field goals in Super Bowl XXXVI against St. Louis and Super Bowl XXXVIII versus Carolina, as well as a game-tying 45-yard field goal in a snowstorm against Oakland in the 2001 AFC Playoffs.
-His career postseason totals include 45-of-54 on field goals and a perfect 52-of-52 on extra points.
-Vinatieri’s field goal totals are NFL postseason records, as are his 187 points.
+He kicked last- second game-winning field goals in Super Bowl XXXVI against St. Louis and Super Bowl XXXVIII versus Carolina, as well as a game-tying 45-yard field goal in a snowstorm against Oakland in the 2001 AFC Playoffs.
+His career postseason totals include 51-of-61 on field goals, and he shares the NFL single-game postseason record with five field goals — a feat he has accomplished twice.

-Batten became the first Jackrabbit player in 11 years to be drafted, when he was selected by the Buffalo Bills in the sixth round of the 2010 NFL Draft.
-A defensive end in college, Batten has moved to linebacker at the professional level.
+Wright was a three-year starter at cornerback who earned all-MFVC honors his sophomore and senior seasons.
+A two-time team captain, he earned third-team All-America honors from the Sports Network after sharing the team lead with four interceptions and adding 52 tackles.Three other former Jackrabbits were members of NFL teams in recent years, including Danny Batten, who became the first Jackrabbit player in 11 years to be drafted, when he was selected by the Buffalo Bills in the sixth round of the 2010 NFL Draft.
+A defensive end in college, Batten moved to linebacker at the professional level.
 He spent the entire 2010 season on injured reserve after being injured in training camp his rookie season, then played in all 16 games — four starts — in 2012.
 He tallied 25 tackles and recovered a fumble.

-Also in training camp are tight end Colin Cochart and wide receiver Dale Moss.
+Also on NFL rosters were tight end Colin Cochart and wide receiver Dale Moss.
 Cochart signed as a free agent with the Cincinnati Bengals following his senior season in 2010 and caught five passes for 44 yards and a touchdown in 10 games — three starts — during his rookie season in 2011.
+He later saw action with the Dallas Cowboys.

 Moss, who signed with the Green Bay Packers as a free agent following the 2012 NFL Draft, played only one year of football at SDSU after four years as a member of the Jackrabbit basketball team.
 In 2011, Moss shared the team lead with 61 receptions for a team-high 949 yards.
-He also scored six touchdowns
+He also scored six touchdowns.
+Moss also spent stints with the practice squads of the Chicago Bears and Carolina Panthers.

 Other Jackrabbit players who received free agent tryouts in recent years include: